noahjahn/docker-workshop/docs/cli.md

 docker --version
 ```

-> This project contains docs written in Markdown, which get parsed and built into static HTML files by Vitepress.
+> This project contains docs written in Markdown, which get parsed and built into static HTML files by [Vitepress](https://vitepress.dev/).
 [Bun](https://bun.sh/) is currently used for the package manager as well as for any build and run-time tasks.

 ::: info
-I chose Bun, hoping that most of us wouldn't already have it installed on our systems.
-We can see how we can take advantage of Docker to still run this project without having to install any host or OS level dependencies.
+I chose Bun, hoping that most of us wouldn't already have it installed on our system.
+The goal being: we can see how to take advantage of Docker to still run this project without having to install any host or OS level dependencies.
 Outside of Docker, of course.
 :::

 ## Install bun packages